MicheleGuerriero/httpAgent-JMeter4Vagrant/README.md

     cd httpAgent-JMeter4Vagrant
     vagrant up

+Note that the two virtual machines are by default configured to use 1024 MB of RAM and 1 core.
+It is easy to change this parameters by editing the server.yaml file which carries the configuration of the two virtual machines.
 In the following we are going to explain how to run the default JMeter test.

 # Running the test